 South Carolina SNAP Program Benefits

+This site is privately owned and is not associated with the government.
+It contains information to help you in your Food Stamps application process.
 South Carolina SNAP food benefits are awarded to an applicant if he or she meets all program eligibility requirements.
 The food stamps benefits are issued so a low-income resident can receive financial assistance in purchasing food items for meals that can be prepared at home.
 The amount of SNAP benefits awarded to an eligible applicant depends on the household characteristics and other financial factors that are analyzed by a Department of Social Services representative.
 The benefits for food stamps program are issued when the application and interview have been completed by an approved applicant, unless extenuating circumstances cause the beneficiary to receive emergency benefits.
 An Electronic Benefit Transfer (EBT) or benefit card food stamp allows the beneficiary instant access to monthly benefits for use at an authorized retailer.
 To learn more about how the EBT benefits card works, how the potential monthly benefit amounts are calculated and the items that can and cannot be purchased using the benefit card, review the following sections.

 Food Items You Can Purchase With SNAP in South Carolina